Bonvoy moves to dynamic pricing

 Award tables scrapped, dynamic pricing is in

-you pay is based on the demand and cash price of the room.
+amount of points you pay is based on the demand and cash price of the room.

 While the devil is in the details (which haven't yet been fully released), this is similar to the pricing model used in Hilton Honors and IHG Rewards, where the quantity of reward points earned from a stay is based on the cash price, but with both a minimum and capped amount.